Showing Collections: 1 - 9 of 9

 Overview Hotel in Goldfield, Nevada constructed in 1908 and designed by prominent Reno architects Holesworth and Curtis.
 The hotel was owned by George Wingfield from soon after it opened until he sold it after the September 1923 fire that burned a portion of Goldfield.
 Hotel operated until the 1940s.
 Collection contains materials from 1944-1945 that document employment and hotel guests.

 Abstract Financial ledger showing accounts receivable; indexed.
+The collection contains material from 1890 created by Henry Heidenreich.

 Abstract Invoices for goods purchased from D. W. Earl Company in Sacramento, California and for shipping charges on the steamer Gov. Dana.